-California is getting ready to issue Pandemic-EBT (P-EBT) benefits for the 20-21 school year.
-Eligible families can receive a P-EBT card with funds to purchase food while school buildings are closed.
+California will issue Pandemic-EBT (P-EBT) benefits for the 20-21 school year.
+Eligible students can receive a P-EBT card with funds to purchase food while school buildings are closed.

-The State of California will mail cards directly to families April through June.
-Families do not need to apply.
+The State of California will mail cards directly to families June through November (timeline based on United States Department of Agriculture approval).
 Benefits have recently been increased by 15% and will include any August and September funds not received.
 Like school meals, P-EBT is available regardless of citizenship status and is not considered a “public charge.”

-Note: All students enrolled in Community Eligibility Provision schools, receiving CalFresh or CalWORKs, or who are homeless, migrant, or foster, are automatically eligible and do not need to submit the Multipurpose Family Income Form.
+Note: All students enrolled in Community Eligibility Provision schools, receiving CalFresh or CalWORKs, or who are homeless, migrant education, or foster, are automatically eligible and do not need to submit the Multipurpose Family Income Form.
 Please ensure your mailing address is correct!

 For assistance updating your mailing address over the phone, contact the Student and Family Resource Link at 415-340-1716.